Búsqueda de Editorial : INDIANA UNIVERSITY PRESS

 JEREMY BLACK

-The story of the battlefield in the 20th century was dominated by a handful of developments.
+"An "insightful and informative" overview of the role of tanks in combat from the First World War to the present day (Dennis Showalter, author of Armor and Blood).
+The story of the battlefield in the twentieth century was dominated by a handful of developments.
 Foremost of these was the introduction and refinement of tanks.
-In Tank Warfare, prominent military historian Jeremy Black offers a comprehensive global account of the history of tanks and armored warfare in the 20th and 21st centuries.
-First introduced onto the battlefield during the W...
+In Tank Warfare, Jeremy Black, a recipient of the Samu...

 $229.00